The result of decades of research and development, Accoya® is a high performance, long life modified wood.

 How can the quality of Accoya® be guaranteed?

-In contrast to other modification techniques, it is possible to measure the quality of Accoya® by determining the acetyl content of the wood once it has been modified by measuring and analysing the percentage of acetyl groups present.
-Using an array of sophisticated and proven analytical techniques, Accoya®’s producers ensure that every batch is of consistent quality and reaches the highest performance standards.
+In contrast to other modification techniques, it is possible to measure the quality of Accoya® by determining the acetyl content of the wood, once it has been modified by measuring the percentage of acetyl groups present.
+Using an array of analytical techniques, Accoya®’s producers ensure that every batch is of consistent quality and reaches the highest performance standards.
 With such strong scientific credentials, Accoya® is guaranteed for 50 years when used above ground, and 25 year when used for below-ground applications.

 How environmentally friendly is Accoya®?